abdullahfirdowsi/I400-TaskManagementSystem/README.md

 2. Confirm the deletion when prompted

 ### Filtering Tasks
-1. Use the dropdown menu to filter tasks by status (All/Pending/Completed)
+1. Use the "Apply Filters" to filter tasks by status (All/Pending/Completed)

 ### Searching Tasks
 1. Type in the search box to filter tasks by title or description

-## Project Structure

 ```
 task-management-app/
 ├── index.html     # The main HTML structure
+├── views.html     # The views HTML structure for Apply Filter & Search Tasks
+├── reminders.html # The reminders HTML structure for remaining task sorted by datewise
 ├── styles.css     # All styling for the application
-├── app.js         # JavaScript functionality
+├── script.js      # JavaScript functionality
 └── README.md      # Project documentation
 ```